E2open Parent Holdings Inc. (ETWO): Skating on Thin Ice? We Know the Answer

 Goldman gave a rating of “Buy” to ETWO, setting the target price at $13 in the report published on March 15th of the current year.

-Volatility was left at 3.75%, however, over the last 30 days, the volatility rate increased by 4.11%, as shares sank -8.16% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -27.84% lower at present.
+Volatility was left at 4.10%, however, over the last 30 days, the volatility rate increased by 5.23%, as shares surge +5.21% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -15.55% lower at present.

-During the last 5 trading sessions, ETWO fell by -8.33%, which changed the moving average for the period of 200-days by -1.30% in comparison to the 20-day moving average, which settled at $10.49.
-In addition, E2open Parent Holdings Inc. saw -8.67% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ETWO rose by +9.92%, which changed the moving average for the period of 200-days by +10.78% in comparison to the 20-day moving average, which settled at $10.40.
+In addition, E2open Parent Holdings Inc. saw 4.24% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading